 As you might imagine, the gravitational pull of the Skyliner has moved a lot of guests away from the monorail resorts near the Magic Kingdom to the resorts that the Skyliner services – including the deluxe resorts on Crescent Lake: Beach Club, Yacht Club, and Boardwalk Inn.

 We are regularly seeing standard rooms at both those hotels and Caribbean Beach Resort selling out before other on property hotels.
 So if you want to book a Skyliner hotel, you should book sooner rather than later (remember you can always make changes for free if you change your mind- 30 days in advance of your trip for package bookings and 5 days in advance for hotel-only bookings).

 In addition, the Skyliner has definitely driven prices up at Pop, Art of Animation, and Caribbean Beach Resort.
 You can expect equivalent rooms at Pop and Art of Animation to be at least $30-$40 more per night on average than any of the All Star Resorts (which are also considered Value resorts).
-You’ll see the same markup when comparing Caribbean Beach Resort to the other moderate hotels, like Coronado Springs and the two Port Orleans resorts.
+You’ll see a similar markup when comparing Caribbean Beach Resort to the other moderate hotels, like Coronado Springs and the two Port Orleans resorts.

 Will there still be bus service to hotels that use the Skyliner?

 Buses still run regularly (at an average wait time of 15 minutes) between Skyliner resorts, Magic Kingdom, and Animal Kingdom.
 If there is no bad weather and you don’t want to ride the Skyliner, you can still take a bus to Epcot and Hollywood Studios as well, that is no longer the case unless there is bad weather or other special circumstances.

 What happens to the Skyliner during bad weather?

 The Skyliner has one big disadvantage to other forms of Disney transportation.
 When bad weather rolls in or is scheduled to roll in, the Skyliner shuts down completely.
 Light or even medium rain won’t stop operations, but if there is lightning or other adverse weather in the area, Disney cast members completely empty the Skyliner – every guest is dropped off at the next station but nobody is allowed to get on.
 The Skyliner won’t start running again until the all clear.